About Cloud KMS

 Keys with protection level

-(HSM), while keys with protection level
+Keys generated with protection level

 How is key material generated?